TNL-Project/TNL/Documentation/UsersGuide/ReductionAndScan/ug_ReductionAndScan.md

 ### Using functionals for reduction

 You might notice, that the lambda function `reduction` does not take so many different form compared to fetch.
-In addition, setting the idempotent element can be annoying especially when computing minimum or maximum and we need to use \ref std::numeric_limits to make the code general for any type.
+In addition, setting the identity element can be annoying especially when computing minimum or maximum and we need to use \ref std::numeric_limits to make the code general for any type.
 To make things simpler, TNL offers variants of several functionals known from the STL.
-They can be used instead of the lambda function `reduction` and they also carry the idempotent element.
+They can be used instead of the lambda function `reduction` and they also carry the identity element.
 See the following example showing the scalar product of two vectors, now with a functional:

 \includelineno ScalarProductWithFunctionalExample.cpp